Phang Nga Province: A Paradise for Nature Lovers

 How to Get to Phang Nga from Phuket

 The distance between Phang Nga and Phuket is about 90 km, and from the northern tip of Phuket to the nearest attractions, it’s only around 25 km.
 The easiest way to reach Phang Nga is by car — the drive takes about 1.5 to 2 hours.
-You can also join an organized tour, which you can book here.
+We have put together an itinerary you can use – Independent 2-day trip to Phang Nga and Surat Thani with an overnight stay.

 Phang Nga is the perfect place to experience the true spirit of nature.
 With its stunning landscapes and rich cultural heritage, the province is a must-visit destination.